60-day money-back on any purchase

 Golf Course Conditions

 Golf course conditions and difficulty can impact dispersion.
-If the course is windy or it’s playing hard from being dry, the ball may miss further than it does when courses are wet and receptive to shots.
+If the course is windy or playing hard from being dry, the ball may miss further than it does when the course is wet and receptive to shots.

 The Mental Game

-If you are approaching a green that has water or sand all around it, chances are your confidence, and your mindset are going to come into play when measuring shot variation.
+If you are approaching a green with water or sand all around it, your confidence and mindset will likely come into play when measuring shot variation.

 You often see this when a golfer stands on a driving range and tests out a new driver.
 They have no pressure on them, they swing with ease, and they hit it incredibly straight.

 When that club goes out on the course for the first time, the results are entirely different.
 Why?
-There is trouble, scoring counts and many golfers try and control the golf ball through impact.
+There is trouble, scoring counts, and many golfers try to control the golf ball through impact.

 How to Decrease Golf Shot Dispersion